 All vehicles parked on the campus must have a parking permit.
-Permits are available in the Parking Office in the Physical Plant Building.
-The cost is \$20 for unreserved parking space and \$30 for reserved parking space for the academic year.
+Permits are available in the Parking Office in Facilities Management.
+The cost is \$25 for unreserved parking space and \$35 for reserved parking space for the academic year.
 Refunds are available by the semester, if one no longer wishes to park on campus.
 Campus parking is supervised; tickets will be issued and cars improperly parked will be towed at the owner's expense.
-Further information may be obtained by contacting the Parking Office in the Physical Plant Building at 701-858-3210.
+Further information may be obtained by contacting the Parking Office in the Facilities Management at 701-858-3318.